refactorroom/pim/documents/lession_contribute/01_getting_started.md

 - `*_test.go` - Test files
 - `example/` - Working examples

 Congratulations!
-You're now ready to start contributing to the CLG package.
+You're now ready to start contributing to the pim package.
 Move on to Module 2 to dive deeper into the architecture.